ObjectPascalInterpreter/BookPart_3/README.md

 Use of modules:

-First define a new module:
+First define a new module called lib.rh:

     a1 = 1.234
     b1 = 5.678